 All of our directors are elected to a single year term.
-As a result, the current term of all our directors expires at the 2020 Annual Meeting.
-Based on the recommendation received from the Governance and Nominating Committee, our Board of Directors proposes that each of the nominees, all of whom are currently serving as directors, be elected for a new term expiring at the 2021 annual meeting or when their successors are duly elected and qualified.
+As a result, the current term of all our directors expires at the 2021 Annual Meeting.
+Based on the recommendation received from the Governance and Nominating Committee, our Board of Directors proposes that each of the nominees, all of whom are currently serving as directors, be elected for a new term expiring at the 2022 annual meeting or when their successors are duly elected and qualified.
 Each of the nominees has agreed to serve if elected.
 If any one of them becomes unavailable to serve as a director, our Board may designate a substitute nominee.
 In that case, the persons named as proxies will vote for the substitute nominee designated by our Board.
 Our Board does not presently contemplate that any of the nominees will become unavailable for election.
-Mr. Anthony Dub, who served as a director since 1995, is not standing for re-election.
-The Company and our directors extend their sincere appreciation for his dedicated service as a member of Range's Board.